Prag8855/aab/content/guides/freelance-visa.md

 ### 4. Receive your National Visa

-In a few weeks (or a few months), you must go to the embassy or consulate again.
-They will give you a [[National Visa]].
-This temporary visa lets you [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start your busines](/guides/start-a-business-in-germany).
+In around 3 months, you must go to the embassy or consulate again.[^66] They will give you a [[National Visa]].
+This temporary visa lets you [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start your business](/guides/start-a-business-in-germany).

 ### 5. Come to Germany, start your business